Tandem Skydiving FAQ

 How long will it take?

-Plan on spending a 2 hours, unless you are part of a big group, in which case plan on spending half a day.
-Skydiving is dependent on weather factors so don’t make any plans for after your jump unless they can be postponed if necessary.
-Weather conditions and schedule permitting, you can easily train and jump the same day- or even make a second and third jump!!!
+Plan on spending approximately 2 hours, unless you are part of a big group, in which case plan on spending half a day.
+Skydiving is weather dependent, so your jump time could be delayed.

 What if the weather forecast is bad?

 Don’t assume that the weather is going to be bad and that you won’t get to jump.
 Forecasts are generic, and historically have been inaccurate.
-We have jumped on many days when, according to the forecast, we were not supposed to.
-If you have any weather concerns, please feel free to call us the day of your jump to check on the weather conditions in Ft.
-Atkinson.
+If you have any weather concerns, please feel free to call us the day of your jump.

 VIDEO & PICTURES